michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 > The new approach is well-suited for environments with infrequently changing prices and is recommended for new deployments.

-All objects are created in a dedicated schema, named `ltss_energy_ote`.
+Because turned into more changed than expected, the proposal is to create all objects again in a new dedicated schema.
 If you have existing objects from the previous version, this allows both setups to coexist without conflict.
+When ready you will be able to migrate data.
+Look at the end of the article for queries helping the migration.

+In the following examples all objects will be put in `ltss_energy_ote` schema.
 The `ote` suffix refers to the spot price operator in the Czech Republic, but you may use any suffix that fits your context.

 The diagram below illustrates involved components and objects to be created.
 Related tables and views are grouped within rectangles, and arrows indicate the direction of data flow.